 - Ask for a security deposit

 In most buildings, when any repair or maintenance work needs to be done, it is the superintendent that will either do the repair or arrange to have it done.
-If you would like to ensure a prompt response to any repairs you need to have done, be sure to tip the super when he comes to do work in your apartment.
-The next time you need a repair, the superintendent might respond a little faster.
+If you would like to encourage a prompt response to any repairs you need to have done, be sure to tip the super when he comes to do work in your apartment.
+The next time you need a repair, the superintendent is likely to respond a little faster.
 The superintendent runs the building, and all other personnel that work in the building usually report to him.

 At the end of the year, it is recommended that everyone who works in the building - the superintendent, doormen, porters, etc. - be tipped.

-As stated in Section 6, the State of New York’s Attorney General’s Office provides a “Tenant’s Rights Guide” on their web site. http://www.ag.ny.gov
+As stated in Section 6, the State of New York’s Attorney General’s Office provides a “Tenant’s Rights Guide” on their website.

 Unless you have a rent-regulated apartment, the landlord does not have to renew the lease.
 And in market-rate apartments, the landlord can raise the rent to any amount that he or she chooses.